 Control of microphones

-Both systems have comprehensive chat functions that can be enabled or disabled prior to, or during the meeting.
-Please note that moderation of chat that is open to all, will not be achievable.
+Both systems have comprehensive chat functions that can be enabled or disabled before, or during the meeting.
+Please note that moderation of chat which is open to all, will not be achievable.

 Allowing attendees to ask questions and hear answers is a critical engagement process for any General Meeting process.
 Both systems allow for a raise hand function, whereby attendees can indicate that they may have something to ask, especially if all attendees are muted.

 Both systems have a moderated Q&A feature.
-In Zoom you would need to use the Webinar variant of which has a specific Q&A feature that sends a typed message to a ‘panel’ which can be moderated prior to being answered.
-In Teams you can choose to enable the Q&A feature when setting up the meeting via the meeting options, and then select the ‘In review’ option which allows for any submissions to be moderated by the organiser/co-organiser.
+In Zoom you would need to use the Webinar variant which has a specific Q&A feature that sends a typed message to a ‘panel’ which can be moderated before being answered.
+In Teams, you can choose to enable the Q&A feature when setting up the meeting via the meeting options, and then select the ‘In review’ option which allows for any submissions to be moderated by the organiser/co-organiser.